 You're having trouble getting motivated to tackle that home renovation project.
 At the same time, you don't want to shell out the money to pay a contractor to do the work.
 There is a solution, and it can actually make the work feel...fun.
 Throw a do-it-yourself party!
 You don't have to feel guilty about asking your friends and family to literally help you out around the house as long as you are a good host and make it an enjoyable event.

-Be Realistic...about what you can accomplish.
+About what you can accomplish.
 You can't expect guests to work more than an afternoon, so don't take on a project that is too big to see realistic results within this timeframe.
-It's OK if you don't finish; the whole point is to get started, and of course spend some quality time with your friends and family.
+It's OK if you don't finish; the whole point is to get started, and of course, spend some quality time with your friends and family.

-Send Invites.
-Make it feel like an event my sending invitations out in advance.
+Make it feel like an event by sending invitations out in advance.
 While old-fashioned paper invites are a nice touch (using recycled paper, of course), it's fine to send an E-vite.
 Add a little color so it feels festive, and make it clear what the project involves so guests will know how to dress and what to expect.

-Say Thanks.
 Drinks and snacks are a nice way to say thank you, but you can also give your guests something to take away from the experience.
-Since the theme is 'green,' give them books on green remodeling, or check out these fun gift ideas from Re-nest that cost less than $25.
+Since the theme is "green," give them books on green remodeling, or check out fun gift ideas from ApartmentTherapy that cost less than $25.
 At the very least, be sure to send a thank you email with before and after photos.